mweel1/usa_high_level/fema/index.md

 ## Software Requirements

 - Allow people to disposition their status.
-- For people with damage and needed insurance allow people to contact their insurance company through the system.
+- For people with damage and needed insurance allow people to contact their insurance company through the system, and get paid.
-- Track all insurance payments.

 ## Application Zones